Shinikai123/Deathmatch_project/README.md

 # Getting Started with Create React App

+This project was created as part of a free course from ItechArt in October 2021 - January 2022.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts